thefrosty/custom-login/README.md

 Check out the [Flickr group](http://flickr.com/groups/custom-login/)!
 Upload and add it to our pool!

 ### I think i want to uninstall ###
-Just deactive it.
+Just deactivate it.
 Sad panda is sad.

 ## Screenshots ##